-Author: Rebecca Gibson/Thursday, April 4, 2019/Categories: Feature, Building and refurbishment, Ferry news
+Author: Rebecca Gibson/04 April 2019/Categories: Feature, Building and refurbishment, Ferry news

 This article was first published in the Spring/Summer 2019 issue of Spring/Summer 2019 issue of International Cruise & Ferry Review.
 All information was correct at the time of printing, but may since have changed.

 Ferry operators worldwide are being driven to find ways to significantly reduce fuel consumption and carbon dioxide, nitrogen oxide and sulphur oxide emissions as the International Maritime Organization’s January 2020 sulphur cap draws nearer.
 Following the Norwegian Parliament’s decree that all of the country’s UNESCO-protected fjords must be emission-free by 2026 at the latest, Norway has been pioneering the way.

 This spring, Turkey’s Tersan Shipyards delivered Torghatten Nord’s two LNG-fuelled vessels, Huftarøy and Samnøy, which serve the Halhjem-Sandvikvåg route in Western Norway.
 The vessels carry 550 passengers and 180 cars.
 They follow two identical ferries that were delivered by Norway’s Vard Brevik in late 2018.
 Vard Brevik is now working on an all-electric, battery-powered ferry with capacity for 199 people and 60 cars, which will be delivered to Boreal in the third quarter of 2019 and begin operating on the Kvanndal-Utne from January 2020.